 Students are encouraged to participate in national and international scientific conferences.
 Participation enables students to present their work to a wide audience, listen to research presentations from a range of speakers, and meet with individuals sharing common research interests.
 Students also use these meetings to network with future collaborators and employers.
-To expedite attendance, funds may be available to partially defray the costs of such travel.
+To expedite attendance, funds may be available to partially defray the costs of travel.
 These funds are available to students who will present their research (oral or poster).
-Calls for applications for the BioSciences Graduate Student Travel Award are generally issued twice a year (early Spring semester and at the start of each school year), but applications may be submitted on a rolling basis (Appendix).
+Calls for applications for the BioSciences Graduate Student Travel Award are generally issued in April and November each year (Appendix).
+Funds can be used for transportation, shared lodging, meals, and registration.
+If more students apply than funds can support in a given year, applications will be prioritized based on seniority, academic standing, time of last travel support, and importance of the meeting for the professional development of the student.
 Students should ask their research advisors if they recommend a particular conference.
 Most conferences have travel awards sponsored by the conference association.
 Students are expected to apply for conference travel awards and awards from other Rice sources such as the IBB and Women in Natural Science (WiNS) in addition to applying for department funds.
 Failure to apply for external awards could reduce chances of receiving departmental travel funds.

-For conferences and other travel, it is essential to communicate plans with the graduate program administrator for travel guidelines and assistance before making travel arrangements, even if one will be using the advisor's or other Rice funds.
+All students must use the BioSciences Graduate Student Travel Authorization Form (Appendix) for research-related travel.
+This form is essential for administrative and safety purposes.
+Forms are due to the graduate program administrator 2 weeks before departure.
+It is essential to communicate travel plans with the graduate program administrator before making travel arrangements.
 Whether students receive travel funds from the department, training grant, outside fellowship, or the advisor, travel guidelines must be followed.
-Reviewing these guidelines in advance will prevent misunderstandings regarding costs that are reimbursable versus costs that are considered personal and cannot be reimbursed.
-The graduate program administrator helps students make travel purchases in advance, limiting a students out-pocket costs, and is the primary resource for travel reimbursment.
-Students are not allowed to use per diem on student travel in the BioSciences Department.
+Reviewing guidelines in advance will prevent misunderstandings regarding costs that are reimbursable versus costs that cannot be reimbursed.
+Reimbursements for travel expenses cannot be repaid until the travel is completed.
+The graduate program administrator can help students make travel/registration purchases in advance to avoid carrying large expenses on personal accounts and work with students on approved reimbursements.
+BioSciences students are not allowed to use per diem on travel.
 If students have travel that is funded by a research grant or fellowship that requires per diem, students can request an exception to this rule prior to traveling.